 - A small number of micro-shutters (the so-called "failed-open” shutters) are stuck open and cannot be commanded closed.
-Any light present in these shutters' field will always go through to the detectors and create unwanted, parasitic spectra that will overlap with the IFU spectra.
+Any light present in these shutters will always go through to the detectors and create unwanted, parasitic spectra that will overlap with the IFU spectra.
 In most cases, the contaminating spectra will be comprised of sky background, but the failed open shutters can intercept sources in some cases.

 - The micro-shutters are not perfectly opaque and, even when closed, they will let a small fraction of the incident light through.
 The attenuation level of the shutters (often referred as their “contrast”) ranges from a few thousand to more than ten thousand.
 This light “leaking” through the MSA will create two different types of parasitic signal.

 - When a very bright object is present in the MOS field of view, even after an attenuation of a few thousand by the closed micro-shutters, its spectrum may still be detectable and could contaminate the IFU spectra.

 - Although the leaked spectrum by an individual closed micro-shutter would be too weak to be detected, the leaked spectra from the many adjacent micro-shutters will overlap each other in the spectral direction generating a parasitic 'diffuse' signal, called the “MSA leakage”, that can be significant.
 This effect is analogous is analogous to having a dispersed background present in wide-field-slitless spectroscopy observations, although with attenuation through the MSA.
-Importantly, however, the MSA contrast varies globally across the MSA, and also shows more significant leakage on small scales, with the most significant leakage appearing at the tops and bottoms of shutters.
+Importantly, however, the MSA contrast varies globally across the MSA, and also shows more significant leakage on small scales at the tops and bottoms of shutters.
 Hence, the parasitic signal will have spatial structure which is difficult to predict.